roehling/postsrsd/doc/packaging.rst

   ``postsrsd.secret`` if it does not exist.
 This is helpful to make a source installation secure by default, but less so for a distributed binary package.

+- ``INSTALL_SYSTEMD_SERVICE``: If set to ``ON`` (the default), a postsrsd.service unit will be installed to start PostSRSd via systemd at boot time.
+You can disable this if your distribution uses a different init system.

 - ``SYSTEMD_UNITDIR``: the intended install destination for the ``postsrsd.service`` file.
 The default should be fine for most systems, but you can override it if the auto-detected location is wrong.